Method for using nitrite test box and nitrate test paper

 3. After being left for 3 minutes, compare the color with the color card, and the color close to the color block is the density value.

 1. After removing the test paper, you need to close the cover immediately to prevent the test paper from oxidizing and turning into moisture

 2. If the test result has errors, measure whether the PH value of the liquid under test is 5-9, and the liquid under test is colorless

 3. Color comparison at the specified time.
 Excluding the second case, the test results are objected to see if there is interference.

 On September 24, 2003, the "Sanitary Standards for Drinking Water in Bottles (Barrels)" (GB 19298-2003) was released.
 The standard stipulates that nitrite (NO2~) 1 (mg/L) in drinking water in bottles (barrels) should be ≤0.005mg/L.

 Ø Nitrous acid concentration detection kit (for purified water):

 1. Transfer all the solution in the small plastic tube in the standard tube to the standard tube, dilute to the mark with distilled water, and keep the solution in the tube until the reagents in the kit are used up;

 2. Rinse the sample tube with the pure water to be tested;

 3. Add the pure water to be tested to the scale of the sample tube, add a pack of 10030 reagent, close the lid and shake to dissolve.
 After 5 minutes, add a pack of 10040 reagent and shake to dissolve.
-After 10 minutes, place the standard tube and sample tube on a white background and visually compare the color.
-If the sample tube solution is lighter than the standard tube solution, the nitrite content in the purified water to be tested is qualified (less than 0.002mg /L) Otherwise, it fails.
+After 10 minutes, put the standard tube and the sample tube on a white background.
+Visually compare the color from top to bottom.
+If the color of the sample tube solution is lighter than the standard tube solution, the content of nitrite in the purified water to be tested is qualified (less than 0.002mg /L) Otherwise, it fails.